Our Team

 • Agustin Madrigal, has been the Director of Salvemos el Rio Laja for 11 years and coordinates conservation, soil restoration, and water projects in local rural communities as part of the National Program in Watersheds and Cities, funded by the Fondo Mexicano para la Conservación de la Naturaleza, A.C.

-• Joshua is a Certified Public Accountant (CPA) and is currently the Director of Financial Reporting at Guggenheim Partners, a financial services institution.
-Prior to joining Guggenheim Partners, Joshua worked at Protiviti, an audit and consulting firm, performing IT security and compliance audits around the world.
-Joshua leads the Budget & Finance Committee for Caminos de Agua, and he works closely with the Executive Director to develop yearly budgets and consolidated financial reports for the organization.
+• Josh has been a friend and board member of Caminos de Agua for over a decade.
+He has worked for Guggenheim Investments, a financial services institution, for over 15 years.
+Currently he is the Head of FP&A and Finance Systems.
+Prior to joining Guggenheim, Josh worked at Protiviti, an audit and consulting firm, performing IT security and compliance audits around the world.
+At Caminos de Agua, Josh works closely with the Executive Director to prepare and analyze financial statements and budgets.

 • George Terrell has been a community organizer and social justice activist for 45 years.
 A lawyer by training, his current practice is limited to the pro bono representation of several non-profits.
 He is one of the founders of Caminos de Agua and has worked in Mexico since 2006, first with indigenous communities in Chiapas in capacity building programs teaching earthblock construction and later in Guanajuato with Caminos.
 Since the early 1980’s he has helped lead Project Neighbors (Neighbors Corp.) a grass roots community organization in Valparaiso, Indiana.
 Using local volunteers to help improve the lives of marginalized people, Project Neighbors has built a childcare center and a community center serving a diverse population, a health care center now serving the uninsured and under-insured in five counties, and has built over 70 homes and two women’s shelters and operates a community radio station - WVLP.
 George also serves on the Board of the Asset Based Community Development Institute.
 In his earlier years, he worked as a union organizer and in union democracy campaigns in the Steelworkers Union.

-• Charlie has a background in advanced materials (metals and ceramics) development – spending 10 years at a U.S. Department of Energy laboratory and +10 years in industry working at international manufacturing operations.
+• Charlie has a background in advanced materials development – spending 10 years at a U.S. Department of Energy laboratory and +10 years in industry working at international manufacturing operations.
 He specializes in the development and deployment of appropriate technologies for emerging economies, in areas such as alternative energy, improved cooking appliances, clean water, and sanitation.
 Dr. Sellers is familiar with a very wide range of materials and technologies, using them to solve problems employing a human-centered design approach to engineering.
 He believes in the value of mentoring startup companies, using his experiences in the business world to encourage social entrepreneurs to commercialize new products that will make a difference.
-He has been with Catapult Design since it evolved from the San Francisco chapter of Engineers Without Borders and enjoys working in areas such as test development and data analysis, quality assurance and risk management, manufacturing in limited-resource settings, and field deployments for new product testing.
-He now resides in San Miguel de Allende and supports the Caminos de Agua Technology Development Team in a variety of areas but specifically with the production and commercialization of the Aguadapt water filter.
+He has been with Catapult Design since it evolved from the San Francisco chapter of Engineers Without Borders and enjoys working in areas such as test development and data analysis, quality assurance, risk management, manufacturing in limited-resource settings, and field deployments for new product testing.
+He now resides in San Miguel de Allende and supports the Caminos de Agua Technology Development Team in a variety of areas including point-of-use filtration methods and the Groundwater Treatment System (GTS).

 • Dr. Adler is a teaching fellow at University College of London, one of Caminos de Agua's main University partners, in the Department of Civil, Environmental & Geomatic Engineering, and he is also the founder of IRRI-Mexico.
 Dr. Adler has worked in the Independence Watershed region for years; he was involved with an early water quality study of the region in 2005-2006 and ultimately installed numerous rainwater harvesting systems in rural community elementary schools to combat the high arsenic and fluoride contamination they were encountering.
 He received his Ph.D. in 2014; his thesis entitled: Application of filtration and silver-ion based disinfection to purify rainwater for potable uses in rural communities of Mexico.
 These rainwater systems are now maintained by Caminos de Agua.